 The furthest south Redwoods State Park should not be missed!
 I was encapsulated by the forests in this park.

-Upon exiting Redwood highway to begin driving on Avenue of the Giants, pick up a pamphlet for the Auto Tour.
-The Avenue of the Giants is a 32 mile stretch of road that runs parallel to Highway 101 and is engulfed in Redwoods.
+Upon exiting the Redwood Highway to begin driving on Avenue of the Giants, pick up a pamphlet for the Auto Tour.
+The Avenue of the Giants is a 32-mile stretch of road that runs parallel to Highway 101 and is engulfed in Redwoods.

 Founders Grove is not a part of the auto tour in Humboldt State Park but it is a beautiful hike.
 Situated at the trailhead is the founding tree, the largest tree in the grove.

 For $1 there are pamphlets to read for a walking tour around the numbered plaques on this trail.
-Within the hike the process of recycling life is everywhere.
-Fallen trees are providing nutrients for new growth and clearing a way for young saplings to capture the sun’s rays.
+Within the hike, the process of recycling life is everywhere.
+Fallen trees provide nutrients for new growth and provide a way for young saplings to capture the sun’s rays.
 This is a magnificent stop.

 Coastal Oregon Road Trip Packing Guide